 The morning of the Fults Ranch Absolute Reduction Sale, co-owner Alvin Fults looked around the ranch and wondered: Was anyone going to show up?

 He need not have worried.
-Buyers began streaming into the ranch south of Amarillo, Texas, as soon as the gates opened at noon.
-By the end of the day, Fults and his wife, Becky, watched several horses bring six figures –– including two full sisters by Stevie Rey Von and out of the famed Sweet Abra – who sold for a whopping $725,000 and $500,000.
+Buyers began streaming into the ranch south of Amarillo, Texas, as soon as the gates opened at noon on Aug.
+19. By the end of the day, Fults and his wife, Becky, watched several horses bring six figures –– including two full sisters by Stevie Rey Von and out of the famed Sweet Abra – who sold for a whopping $725,000 and $500,000.

 The success of the sale, throngs of buyers and to see how good the youngsters looked walking through the show ring was bittersweet, Alvin Fults said afterward.

 The horses going through the reduction represented the second major breeding program the Fults’s had built.
 This one was around National Cutting Horse Association (NCHA) Futurity Open Champion Stevie Rey Von, whose first foals reached futurity age this year.
 Previously, Alvin and Becky launched Metallic Cat‘s successful stud career –– which has continued at a meteoric pace.

 “On one hand, we want to slow down.
 It’s been 24/7 for 17 years, and we’re like, let’s slow down.
 Let’s start trying to enjoy what we’ve built and focus all on [Stevie Rey Von] now,” said Fults, who sold Metallic Cat to Rockin P Ranch in 2017 and bought his son, Stevie Rey Von, the following year.
 “But, on the other hand, when you see all the colts go through … not one of those colts that came through tonight was by accident.
 Those were thought-out breedings